-As a result of Kawasaki disease I suffered with aneurysms on my mammary arteries and eventually had open heart surgery in December 1993.
+As a result of Kawasaki disease I suffered with multiple acquired aneurysms on my mammary arteries.
+I eventually had open heart surgery in December 1993 because one of the aneurysms became filled with calcium deposits and was causing reduced blood flow.
 I have always taken heart health extremely seriously.
 I have visited more cardiologists at age 39 than the average 75 year old.
 I am thankful that I survived Kawasaki Disease and the side effects and because I did I like to spread heart health awareness.
+However I have always lived life to its fullest traveling abroad, scuba diving and para-sailing!

 American Heart Month is a time for me to educate others on what we can do to live heart healthy lives.
 Heart Disease and Stroke is the leading cause of death in men and women in the United States.